davide-tonin/SusId/README.md

 ## License

-This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Apache License, Version 2.0 – see the [LICENSE](./LICENSE) file for details.